chanyoonzhu/reading-notes-software/DDIA/chapter7-transactions.md

                 (-) less precise than predicate locks
                 (+) lower overheads (worth trade-off)
 3. Serializable Snapshot Isolation
-* highlight: serailizable isolation with good performance (avoiding unneceessary aborts); used both in single-node and distributed databses; still young compared to other concurrency control mechanisms, has the possibility of being fast enough to become the new default in the future
+* highlight: serailizable isolation with good performance (avoiding unnecessary aborts); used both in single-node and distributed databses; still young compared to other concurrency control mechanisms, has the possibility of being fast enough to become the new default in the future
 * optimistic concurrency control: allows concurrent transactions, check race conditions when transaction is committed and see if it's necessary to abort until then.
 (2PL locking uses pessimistic concurrency control where it assumes all concurrency transactions would result in race conditions).
 * how does it detect phantoms (change of read query results from a concurrent write)?
     * detecting stale MVCC reads: the database tracks when a transaction ignores another transaction's writes when they are not committeed.
 When the transaction wants to commit, the database checks whetheer any of the ignored writes have now been committed.
 If so, the transaction must be aborted.